Shadows of quantum machine learning: Introduction

-In this work, we address both of these open questions.
-We take a novel approach to define our shadow models based on a general expression of quantum machine learning models as linear models \cite{jerbi21b} and techniques from classical shadow tomography~\cite{huang20b}.
-We propose a general definition of a shadow model and show that, under this definition, all shadow models can be captured by our approach.
-Moreover, we show that there exist learning tasks where shadow models have a provable quantum advantage over classical models, under widely-believed cryptography assumptions.
-Finally, we prove that there exist quantum models that do not admit classical shadows, under common assumptions in complexity theory.
+In this work, we resolve both of these key open questions.
+We propose a general definition for shadow models, rooted in the fundamental idea that quantum machine learning models can be universally expressed as linear models \cite{jerbi21b}.
+This formulation of shadow models allows us to leverage various results and techniques from quantum information theory for the analysis of this model class.
+From a practical perspective, employing shadow tomography techniques \cite{huang20b,bertoni22,wan23,hu23} allows to easily construct diverse shadow models that will resonate with the practitioners of quantum machine learning.
+Furthermore, in our exploration of the computational capabilities of shadow models, we find them to capture a distinct computational class.
+Specifically, we demonstrate that, under widely-believed cryptography assumptions, there exist learning tasks where shadow models exhibit a provable quantum advantage over fully classical models.
+However, contrary to this advantage, we also establish that there exist quantum models that are strictly more powerful than the class of shadow models, based on common assumptions in complexity theory.

-In the beginning, we will adhere to a working definition of a shadow model as a model that is trained on a quantum computer, but can be evaluated classically on new input data with the help of information generated by a quantum computer (i.e., quantum-generated advice) that is independent of the new data.
+For ease of exposition, we will first adhere to a working definition of a shadow model as a model that is trained on a quantum computer, but can be evaluated classically on new input data with the help of information generated by a quantum computer (i.e., quantum-generated advice) that is independent of the new data.
 We will (informally) call a model ``shadowfiable" if there exists a method of turning it into a shadow model.
 In \cref{sec:general-shadow}, we will make our definitions more precise.